CaesarXInsanium/AlgorithmDesignManualCXI/src/03data_struct.md

 a random direction.
 Worst case the data is entered in sorted order and if not balanced will result in O(n) time complexity for search.

-Properly balanced tree with git O (log n) complexity.
+Properly balanced tree with O(log n) complexity.